 2. Consult staff affected about proposals for change #

-The affected staff members have the right to appeal against the decision to terminate their employment on the grounds of redundancy.
-The appeal should be made in writing within five working days of receipt of the decision letter, and should be addressed to the Managing Director.
+The affected staff members have the right to appeal against the decision to make their role redundant.
+The appeal should be made in writing, clearly outlining the grounds for appeal within seven calendar days of receiving the decision letter.
+Appeals should be addressed to the Head of People.

-Colleagues who have been given notice of redundancy have the right to take reasonable paid time off to seek other work.
+Staff who have been given notice of redundancy have the right to take reasonable paid time off to seek other work.
 This could include registering with a recruitment agency or attending interviews.
-Arrangements should be made with their line manager.
+Arrangements should be made directly with their line manager.

 Redundancy pay #

 In addition to being paid for your notice period, and any accrued but unused holiday pay, dxw will pay statutory redundancy pay.

 The amount of statutory redundancy pay is based on your age and length of service.
 Statutory redundancy pay is not subject to tax.
 Redundancy pay is tax free up to £30,000, any notice pay and holiday pay will be subject to tax and national insurance deductions.
 You can find a Statutory Redundancy Pay Calculator on the GOV.UK website.